Satipatthana - the Way of Mindfulness - is a traditional Buddhist meditation training, also described as Skilful Means.

 It will be possible to attend for shorter periods but to keep disruption to a minimum, you will have to join at the beginning of the retreat.
 Only experienced practitioners may join halfway, i.e. on the change-over day of Tuesday 14th May or Thursday 5th September respectively.

 For shorter stays a sliding scale applies, e.g.: 7-days will cost £ 301

 Fee includes accommodation and food.
 The teaching is given on the basis of dãna.

-A reduced fee, for the full two weeks only, of £ 509 , will be available for students who will not be able to afford the full rate.
+A reduced fee, for respectively the full 10 days or two weeks only, will be available for students who will not be able to afford the full rate.
 Please, apply beforehand if you wish to make use of that as it will only be available for a limited number of students.